 About us

 Most complaints are resolved to the satisfaction of both parties.
-Where appropriate, the Energy Ombudsman can make a binding decision on the issue.
+Where appropriate, we can make a binding decision on the issue.

-Please note that the Energy Ombudsman must remain impartial and so cannot act as your advocate.
+Please note that we must remain impartial and so cannot act as your advocate.

 Legislation, Regulations and Guidelines